MicroStrategy/embedding-sdk-docs/docs/embed-report-page/embed-report-properties.md

 The custom error handler that executes when the error occurs in the initial loading process.
 It's a callback function that contains one parameter, `error`.
 The error object has a `message` property, which contains the detailed error message.

-When `errorHandler` is set, errors that occur inside the Report page produce an error in the browser console.
+When `errorHandler` is set, errors that occur inside the report page produce an error in the browser console.
 See the detailed behavior in [The overall MicroStrategy Library error behavior in embed case](../add-functionality/error-handling.md#the-overall-microstrategy-library-error-behavior-in-embed-case).

 #### Required?